-The concept of St. John’s began when a humble group of thirty-one Lutheran clergy and leaders met together November 18, 1958 at the Starlight Terrace Restaurant in Billings.
-Their purpose was to consider how to develop a home for older adults that was rooted within the Christian religious faith and compassionate practices.
-Question and debate surfaced about the nature of what to construct and how to resource the construction.
-The group was guided in their considerations by Pastor John Mason, who then served on staff of the Churchwide body known as the American Lutheran Church.
+The earliest notion of St. John’s began when a humble group of thirty-one Lutheran church leaders met together on November 18, 1958 at the Billings Starlight Terrace Restaurant.
+Their purpose was to consider development of a home for older adults, rooted within the Christian religious tradition and would provide compassionate care and services of highest quality.

 Following a year of conversations and consultations, seventeen Lutheran congregations collaborated to found Lutheran Retirement Home Incorporated on February 10, 1960.
 Soon after, St. John’s Lutheran Home was adopted as the name of reference.

 September 23, 1962, Montana Governor Tim Babcock was present for the blessing and groundbreaking of purchased property located at the corner of Rimrock and Shiloh Roads in Billings.
 The original building included 129 apartment units.
 As the nature of resident needs evolved, St. John’s responded by expanding living spaces and providing skilled nursing services.